hacktivist123/CodeCept-Test/README.md

 # CodeCept-Test
-Simple  Visual Test Using Codeceptjs
+Simple Automated E2E Testing Using Codeceptjs and Pupeteer